IISC-GROUP-5/Data_Miners/README.md

 | Logistic Regression| 95.21%      | 0.948         | 0.956      | 0.952        | 0.951       |
 | XGBoost           | 96.04%       | 0.962         | 0.962      | 0.962        | 0.960       |

-### Key Observations:
-- **SVM** excels in gender classification with balanced precision and recall.
-- **XGBoost** outperforms for ad click prediction due to its ensemble approach.

----

-## Advanced Features
-1. **Hyperparameter Tuning**:
-   - Grid and randomized search for optimal parameters.
-   - Boosted model performance by up to 5%.
-2. **Real-Time Monitoring**:
-   - Integrated monitoring service tracks model drift and accuracy.
-   - Alerts for retraining triggered by significant performance drop.
-3. **Feature Importance Analysis**:
-   - Daily Internet Usage emerged as the most influential feature.
-   - Age and Area Income followed in importance.

 ---

 ## Production Architecture
 ```mermaid